smartninja/smartninja-sql/README.md

 	pip install smartninja-sql

+The package has one dependency, `prettytable`.
+It installs it automatically.

-The package does not have any dependencies.
-It is compatible with Python 3 only.
+The package requires Python 3 (does not work with Python 2).

 ## Usage